aztennenbaum/janky-profiler/README.md

 # janky-profiler
-A somewhat less horrible profiler.
-Use with geany to jump to hotspots in  your code
+A horrible profiler that is, sadly, better than most others.
+Basically a wrapper script for gdb bt.
+Output is formatted like lint mnessages so that you can jump to the offending file/line in your favorite editor